 One of the best Christmas markets in Europe for us is the main market in Budapest.
 When we rented an apartment there, we could smell the glühwein even before we reached Deák Square.
 Once there, the first thing we’d do was buy a couple of mugs of the steaming hot wine.
-We’d always do the rounds of all the glühwein sellers, but our favourite – which was nice and spicy – was sold by the man splashing some into a cup for us in the photo above.
+We’d always do the rounds of all the glühwein sellers, but our favourite – which was nice and spicy – was sold by the man splashing some into a cup for us.

 See the Budapest Tourism website

 The Christmas market at Zell Am See, the Austrian lakeside town where we headed after Budapest, was tiny, with just a single stand selling piping hot glühwein, another selling sizzling sausages grilled on a smoky barbecue, and a dozen or so selling sparkly Christmas decorations and handcrafted gifts.
 But it had loads of Christmas charm.